The transfinite mean: The club filter

 \section{The club filter}

-A number of years ago, Hugh Woodin suggested to me an example of a measure space on a cardinal $\kappa$ that cannot be captured by a sequence of length $\kappa$.
-In this section, I fill in the details of that argument as I rememeber it.
-Jech's \textit{Set Theory} includes the elementary results about the club filter that we use below \cite[I.8]{Jech}.
+Woodin observed that there exists a probability space $(X, \Sigma, m)$ that cannot be captured by a sequence of length $\card X$.
+This section records Woodin's argument as it is imperfectly recalled by the author.
+Jech's \textit{Set Theory} includes the elementary results about the closed unbounded filter, i.e., the club filter that we use below \cite[I.8]{Jech}.